["plan"]

 Bulldog Gin (opens in new window) is a perfect fit for the Green Dragon cocktail thanks to its bold yet balanced flavor profile.
 With notes of juniper, citrus, and warm spice, it complements the fresh mint and caraway-forward liqueurs beautifully.
 Its smooth, versatile character allows the vibrant herbal and citrus elements of the drink to shine, creating a harmonious blend in every sip.

-Love to go green?
-Halloween Horror: Meet the Green Monster Cocktail
+Halloween Horror: The Green Monster Cocktail

 2. The Firecracker